#2. What Exactly Is Play?

 Play is always voluntary.
 It is what one wants to do as opposed to what one is obliged to do.
 Players choose not only to play, but also what to play and how.
 They direct their own actions.
 If a coach, teacher, or anyone other than the players themselves is directing the action it is not play, or at least not fully play.
 Play is, among other things, how people learn to initiate and direct their own activities.

 Play is self-chosen and self-directed, but, at the same time, much if not most play is social.
-People want to play with other people.
-When people (of any age) play socially, they must choose together what and how they will play, so play is often preceded by a good deal of negotiation.
+Children want to play with other children.
+In social play, the players must choose together what and how they will play, so play is often preceded by a good deal of negotiation.
 Social play requires consensual decision-making, compromise, and cooperation, and as we go forth in this series of letters, I will discuss its value in counteracting our tendency toward aggression and domination.

 2. Play is intrinsically motivated; means are more valued than ends.